harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

     }

-We're injecting **person repository** (it's automatically created by ABP) and using it to filter and get people from database.
+We're injecting **person repository** (it's automatically created by ABP) and using it to filter and get people from the database.

 **WhereIf** is an extension method here (defined in Abp.Linq.Extensions namespace).
-It performs Where condition, only if filter is not null or empty. **IsNullOrEmpty** is also an extension method (defined in Abp.Extensions namespace).
-ABP has many similar shortcut extension methods. **ObjectMapper.Map** method automatically converts list of Person entities to list of PersonListDto objects with using configurations in **CustomDtoMapper.cs** in **.Application** project.
+It performs a where condition, only if the filter is not null or empty. **IsNullOrEmpty** is also an extension method (defined in Abp.Extensions namespace).
+ABP has many similar shortcut extension methods. **ObjectMapper.Map** method automatically converts a list of Person entities to a list of PersonListDto objects using configurations defined in **CustomDtoMapper.cs** in the **.Application** project.

 #### Connection & Transaction Management

-We don't manually open database connection or start/commit transactions manually.
-It's automatically done with ABP framework's Unit Of Work system.
-See [UOW documentation](https://aspnetboilerplate.com/Pages/Documents/Unit-Of-Work) for more.
+We don't manually open database connection or start/commit transactions.
+They are automatically done with ABP framework's Unit Of Work system.
+See [UOW documentation](https://aspnetboilerplate.com/Pages/Documents/Unit-Of-Work) for more information.

 #### Exception Handling

 We don't handle exceptions manually (using a try-catch block).
-Because ABP framework automatically handles all exceptions on the web layer and returns appropriate error messages to the client.
-It then handles errors on the client and shows needed error information to the user.
-See [exception handling document](https://aspnetboilerplate.com/Pages/Documents/Handling-Exceptions) for more.
+Because the ABP framework automatically handles all exceptions in the web layer and returns appropriate error messages to the client, it then processes errors on the client and shows the error information to the user.
+See [exception handling document](https://aspnetboilerplate.com/Pages/Documents/Handling-Exceptions) for more information.

 ### Creating Unit Tests For PersonAppService

-You can skip this section if you don't interest in **automated testing**.
+You can skip this section if you have no interest in **automated testing**.

-By writing unit test, we can test **PersonAppService.GetPeople** method without creating a user interface.
-We write unit test in .**Tests** project in the solution.
+By writing a unit test, we can test the **PersonAppService.GetPeople** method without creating a user interface.
+We will write the unit test in the .**Tests** project in the solution.

 #### MultiTenancy In Tests

-Since we disabled multitenancy, we should disable it for unit tests too.
+Since we disabled multitenancy, we should also disable it for unit tests.
-Open **PhoneBookDemoConsts** class in the Acme.PhoneBook.Core project and set "**MultiTenancyEnabled**" to false.
-After a rebuild and run unit tests, you will see that some tests are skipped (those are related to multitenancy).
+Open the **PhoneBookDemoConsts** class in the Acme.PhoneBook.Core project and set "**MultiTenancyEnabled**" to false.
+After a rebuild, run unit tests and you will see that some tests are skipped (those are related to multitenancy).

-Let's create first test to verify getting people without any filter:
+Let's create our first test to verify getting people without any filter:

     using Acme.PhoneBookDemo.People;
     using Acme.PhoneBookDemo.People.Dtos;